Helping customers choose the right breakdown cover

 Problem

-Potential customers were dropping off during cover type selection, limiting revenue growth.
+Customers were dropping off during cover type selection.

 Solution